evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Long_Range_AWD/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 98,7kWh and a net capacity of 92kWh, meaning you have a 6,7kWh buffer for protection.
-(6,8%).
-The [WLTP range](../../../../guides/understandingrange/wltp) is 550 km (342 mi).
+The battery has a gross capacity of 98,8kWh and a net capacity of 92kWh, meaning you have a 6,8kWh buffer for protection.
+(6,9%).
+The battery is a Lithium-Ion battery based on [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)  The [WLTP range](../../../../guides/understandingrange/wltp) is 550 km (342 mi).
 The consumption is 16,7kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 150kW.
 A full charge from 0 - 100% would take 154 minutes, while a more common scenario of 10-80% would take 45 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 45% resulting in an actual charge speed including time loss on 85kW.
 Each charge session would take 26 minutes and 4 seconds.